Good: First four-cylinder AMG model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip

 Good: Huge road presence.
 Very exclusive and hand built to exacting standards.
 Bomb-proof reliability.
 Unstoppable off road but with a luxury interior.
 AMG version is an absolute beast.

 Bad: Only available through the Specialist Products Division at Mercedes-Benz World at Brooklands in Surrey.
 High list prices.
 Not designed for corners.

-Good: Impressive ride quality, available with two or four-wheel drive, good rear passenger space, high quality interior finish.
+Good: Impressive ride quality.
+Available with two or four-wheel drive.
+Good rear passenger and load space.
+High quality interior finish.

-Bad: Lacklustre automatic gearbox, CDI noisy and not as good as competitor diesel engines, driving position doesn't feel as high up as other compact SUVs.
+Bad: Lacklustre dual clutch automatic.
+220 CDI noisy and not as good as competitor diesel engines.
+Driving position not as high as other compact SUVs.

 Good: Luxurious and spacious.
 The best big 7-seat 4x4 SUV.
 Adjustable air suspension standard.
 Outrageous performance from GL63 AMG.